Kitsuya0828/Grou-Cha-Darby/README.md

 FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.

-To add Heroku buildpack for ffmpegm, run the following from the heroku command line:
+To add Heroku buildpack for ffmpeg, run the following from the heroku command line:

 ```bash
 heroku buildpacks:add --index 1 https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git